sagecodes/intro-git-github/README.md

 ##### merging
 Before merging make sure you are on the branch you want to merge your changes INTO. check what branch you're in with `git branch`

-`git merge branchname` merges the branch specfied into the current you're on.
+`git merge branchname` merges the branch specified into the current you're on.

 ## Git out of here!